 This means our retirement comes in second (or third, or fourth) behind other people or entities – including our own spending.

-Paying yourself first, on the other hand, flips the equation on its head.
+When you pay yourself first, on the other hand, you flip the equation on its head.
 Paying ourselves first means we fully fund our retirement accounts before paying anyone anything…yes, even the government.
 And best of all, there is nothing illegal about it.
 It’s called a 401k (or a 403(b), or SEP IRA) plan.

 These accounts let us take our own income and immediately contribute pre-tax money into a retirement account that will grow along with the stock market before the government gets its hands on our money.
 Amazing, isn’t it?
 And better yet, many corporations will match a certain percentage of your contributions.
 That’s free money!

 And, that’s what “pay yourself first” means.
 You’re funding your future before forking out your hard-earned money to anyone.
 In essence, you are pre-paying your retirement expenses now.
 And, you aren’t paying a single penny in taxes until you withdraw that money later in life.
 Even better: pre-tax accounts reduce your taxable income as well, which cuts the amount of money you’re required to pay to the government.

 It’s not just about your 401k, either.
 Roth IRAs are a pretty sweet deal as well, which requires that we pay taxes now but allows us to withdraw tax-free in the future when we actually need the money.
 We fund Roth IRAs with post-tax money.
 But, they are still a good deal.
 No tax later!